masterdisk/asm-project/README.md

 ## 5. Requirements
 Functional requirements
-•   The temperature converter should be able to switch the temperature between Celsius, Kelvin and Fahrenheit
+•   The temperature converter should be able to switch the temperature between Celsius, Kelvin, and Fahrenheit
 •   The display should work properly and be visible enough

 Non-functional requirements